jabirali/tmux-tilish/README.md

 is also more similar to how `i3wm` numbers its workspaces.
 However, the plugin will check this setting explicitly when mapping keys, and works fine without it.

+If you use `vim-tmux-navigator`, which you should if you're using `vim` or `neovim`, see the section at the end of this README for how to integrate it with `tilish`.

 [2]: https://github.com/tmux-plugins/tpm
 [4]: https://github.com/tmux-plugins/tmux-sensible